 What is a Personnel Headcount Budget Report?

 Personnel Headcount Budget Reports are considered workforce planning tools and are used by budget managers and department heads to plan full time equivalent (FTE) staff levels for the coming year.
-Some of the key functionality in this type of personnel budget report is that it integrates with the payroll budget to automatically derive monthly headcount per department.
+A key functionality in this type of personnel budget report provides integration with the payroll budget to automatically derive monthly headcount per department.
 Rows can be expanded to see each employee by department.
 At the bottom, the report summarizes total Filled and Open positions and grand total headcount.
-You find an example of this type of personnel budget report below.
+You will find an example of this type of personnel budget report below.

 Purpose of Personnel Headcount Budget Reports

 Companies and organizations use Personnel Headcount Budget Reports to plan for salary and headcount activities.
 When used as part of good business practices in a Financial Planning & Analysis (FP&A) and HR Department, a company can improve its workforce-related expenses as well as reduce the risk that staffing levels do not match business plans for the coming year.

 Here is an example of a Personnel Headcount Budget Report.

 You can find hundreds of additional examples here.